AnhTran1610/cloud_training/README.md

-# A "simple" cloud diagram used for internal training
+# A "simple" AWS diagram used for internal training

 ## Diagram